Picoche/Picoche/README.md

-### Hey there 👋, my name is Fabien Hombert, an aspiring web developer.
+### Hey there 👋, my name is Fabien Hombert, an aspiring web developer from France.

   ⚡ My skills :